Your membership has expired

 In our flooring tests, we test one color of each product.
 Variations in different colors should perform similarly to the tested product for resistance to foot traffic, scratches, stains, and dents.
 But keep in mind that the darkest floors could fade more noticeably given routine sun exposure.

-Scroll further to read the ratings and reviews of the best flooring in prefinished solid wood, engineered wood, laminate, vinyl, and porcelain tile, based on our lab tests of more than 40 products.
-You can also learn more about how we test flooring and in what instances you should hire a professional to install your new floor.
+Scroll further to read the ratings and reviews of the best flooring in prefinished solid wood, engineered wood, laminate, vinyl, and porcelain tile, based on our lab tests of more than 50 products.
+You can also learn more about how we test flooring and when you should hire a professional to install your new floor.
 For more options, check out our full flooring ratings, and give our flooring buying guide a read before you hit the stores.

 Best Prefinished Solid Wood Flooring

 Prefinished solid wood flooring consists of factory-finished planks and is available in a variety of wood species.
-It adds the warmth and character of unfinished hardwood flooring, which is sanded and finished on site—but without the mess, fumes, or time spent waiting for the finish to dry.
+It adds the warmth and character of hardwood flooring without the mess or fuss of sanding and finishing unfinished options on site.
 (CR doesn’t test unfinished floors; much of what we analyze is related to the finish.)
-As a whole, this category doesn’t perform well when it comes to dent resistance, with many products receiving unsatisfactory ratings in that test.
+Keep in mind that wood is a natural material, and, as a whole, this category doesn’t perform well in a few tests, including dent resistance, with many products receiving unsatisfactory ratings in that evaluation—in part because natural wood simply isn’t as strong or resilient as some manmade options.

 Best Engineered Wood Flooring